1993 - 1995 Digital HDTV Grand Alliance Development

 Nov.
 11, 1995 – In response to rising objections from the computer industry about interoperability between HDTV and computers, the Grand Alliance stages an extensive interoperability demonstration of live video from camera and computer sources over ATM network links, satellite and terrestrial broadcast at the MSTV Advanced Television Update.
 Although low power, this is the world's first live broadcast of an ATSC signal.

-rehearsal video Grand Alliance Encoding Hardware at Sarnoff (Reitmeier)
+Interoperability Demonstration Slides and Grand Alliance Encoding Hardware Tour at Sarnoff (Reitmeier)

 Nov 28, 1995 – ACATS issues its Final Report and Recommendation that the FCC adopt the ATSC standard.
 (ACATS Press Release)